 RECOMMENDED: 15 Dog Breeds From Spain

 The Chinese Chow is a big muscular dog with a coat that rivals the fluffiest of all dog breeds.
 They’ve been around since ancient China and were bred to be the ultimate multi purpose dog.
 They can guard, hunt and even herd if needed.

-RECOMMENDED: All About the Chinese Chow Chow
+RECOMMENDED: The Chinese Chow Chow